 As soon as the summer sunshine starts pouring through my windows in the morning, I have an insatiable need to match the weather with my look.
 Here is how I accomplish the switch from cozier, winter vibes to lively spring and summer looks!

-I don’t really ‘do’ my hair: When the temperature starts to go up, I stop trying to blowdry my hair or use tools or products.
-I let my hair air dry so my waves and curls stick around.
+I don’t really ‘do’ my hair: When the temperature starts to go up, I stop trying to blow-dry my hair or use tools or products.
+I let my hair air-dry so my waves and curls stick around.
 I let my hair grow out (a little) and add some highlights to brighten up my vibrant red-violet tone.
-I tend to just spritz in a little sea salt spray or use a dash of dry shampoo and dry condition if my hair is in need of a refresh.
+I tend to just spritz in a little sea salt spray or use a dash of dry shampoo and dry conditioner if my hair is in need of a refresh.

-I simplify and lighten up my skin care routine: In the warmer seasons, I tend to use lighter moisturizers and fewer oils and serums.
-I just don’t feel the same scale of parched-ness in my skin, so I don’t layer on the rich products I use in cold weather.
+I simplify and lighten up my skin care routine: In the warmer seasons, I tend to use lighter moisturizers and fewer oils/serums.
+I just don’t feel the same scale of parched-ness in my skin, so I don’t layer on the rich products I would normally use in cold weather.
 I also just pare my routine down to the bare basics.
 Right now it consists of: Glossier Milky Jelly Cleanser, Caudalie Vinopure Serum, Mizon Snail Mucin Moisturizer, and NextCare Hydrocolloid Dots (if I have a blemish).

 I ease up on face makeup: During the winter, I tend to do a real foundation routine — primer, foundation, concealer, powder, the whole shebang.
-This is not the look I enjoy in the summer.
-Foundation just melts off my face in the warm sun, and it’s not a cute look.
-So for the summer months I either do a light foundation (Armani Luminous Silk, Revlon Candid), tinted moisturizer (NARS Tinted Moisturizer), or just a touch of concealer (Glossier Stretch Concealer, NARS Soft Matte Concealer, or First Aid Beauty Bendy Avocado Concealer).
-Honestly, most of the time I just tap a bit of concealer under my eyes and on red areas and call it good.
-It lasts better and looks natural in the summer heat.
+This is not the look I enjoy wearing in the summer months.
+Foundation just melts off my face in the warm sun, and it’s not particularly cute.
+For the summer months I either do a light foundation (Armani Luminous Silk, Revlon Candid), tinted moisturizer (NARS Tinted Moisturizer), or just a touch of concealer (Glossier Stretch Concealer, NARS Soft Matte Concealer, or First Aid Beauty Bendy Avocado Concealer).
+Honestly, most of the time I just apply a bit of concealer under my eyes to cover dark circles and on red areas, and I’ll call it good.
+It lasts significantly better over the course of the day, and it looks more natural and glows to have your skin shine through.

 I go for a glow: I ix-nay powder all together unless I have an event.
 I go for a rosy flush instead of a more nude blush (right now I’m head over heels for Clinique Black Honey Blush).
 I sweep bronzer all over my face — at present I’m pretty obsessed with The Balm’s Bahama Mama — and I make sure to hit my temples and the top of my nose.
 I also love a good highlight.
+It just brings dimensionality and light to my face.
 Sometimes I go for liquid highlighter, but usually powder is less messy and faster if I need to get out the door, so The Balm’s Mary Luminizer is where it’s at!

 I skip lipstick or heavy lip products: I slather on Bite Beauty’s Agave Lip Masque before bed each night after I brush my teeth.
 But in the day time, I complete my look with a swipe of tinted lip balm or a very balmy lipstick (Clinique’s Black Honey, Glossier Generation G Lipstick in ‘Like’, Glossier Balm Dotcom in ‘Cherry’).
 You can definitely rock more vibrant colors in the summer, but I honestly like the look of a natural lip that doesn’t take any upkeep (meaning your beloved lipstick won’t melt in the sun).